 SSH Tunnel Port Forwarding

-Background: There is a server that can only be accessed through the SSH service port, and all other ports are inaccessible for security reasons.
+Background: There is a server that can only access the SSH service port, while other ports are inaccessible for security reasons.
 What should you do if you want to communicate with other ports on the server?

-Using an SSH channel, you can communicate at will.
-The picture below is very intuitive.
+By using an SSH tunnel, you can communicate freely.
+The diagram below is very intuitive.

 1 Basic Command